milena-t/ReVis/README.md

 ## Installation

-Download the latest release, and run the python script as described in quickstart below.
+Download the latest release and unzip it.
+You can just run the python script as described in quickstart below.
 You might have to install a few external dependencies manually (see `requirements.txt`) but they are all easy to install with `pip`.

 ## Genome wide mode